So Sick: Reception

 "So Sick" received generally positive responses from contemporary music critics.
 Bill Lamb of About stated that the smooth instrumental of the song makes it stand out and appropriate to listen during the mid-winter season.
 He was pleased with Ne-Yo's vocals but noted that "more emotional involvement would have made his performance more memorable", calling them "restrained".
 A review from Contactmusic.com echoed the latter's comment, saying that his vocal rendition is "stunning", while complimenting the Stargate production, defining it as a "melodic masterpiece".
+Rolling Stone listed "So Sick" as the 41st best R&B song of the 21st century.

 Music video

 The music video for "So Sick" was directed by Hype Williams and filmed in Aspen, Colorado.
 Shot in the snow as well as inside a mansion, Ne-Yo commented on filming: "The house we rented out was ridiculous.
 The walls turned, and there were heated floors.
 It was crazy."
 It saw heavy rotation on music video networks BET and MTV.

 Two music videos were shot for the song, the discarded version featured an urban imagery different to the winter-snow scenario of the original one.

+The music video on YouTube has received over 365 million views as of July 2024.